Ebenezr/Quick-Movers/README.md

 I also used an external css to enable me to use fa icons css link https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css
 ***
+### challenges
+The major challenge I faces was makes the web pages responsive.
 ## How to set up and run the project

 #### method one